haochenheheda/segment-anything-annotator/README.md

 `Zoom in/out`: press 'CTRL' and scroll wheel on the mouse

+`Class On/Off`: if the Class is turned on, a dialog will show after you accept a mask to record category and id, or the catgeory will be default value "Object".

 ## To Do
 - [ ] CLIP for Category Proposal
 - [ ] STCN for Video Dataset Annotation